 At Nine Mile Ride Primary School our aim is for pupils to become independent and take individual responsibility for learning.

-The homework set will:
+The home learning set will:

 - extend, support and broaden the learning experience through reinforcement, revision, guidance and direction.